Stopwatch

 • Track laps, rounds, and intervals

-• Measure presentation or speaking time
+• Measure speaking or presentation time

-• Time classroom activities and tests
+• Time classroom activities and drills

-• Monitor study sessions and productivity blocks
+• Monitor study sessions and work sprints

 Laps